jeff-yaeger/SolrCore/SolrCore/README.md

 //You do not have to add anything here.
 Defaults will be used if you don't want any custom behavior. builder.Services.AddSolr(typeof(YourCustomSerializer), typeof(YourCustomDefaultSetter));

+Check out https://github.com/jeff-yaeger/SolrCore to see how the web project is set up and for usage.

 see:https://www.nuget.org/packages/EbaSoft.SolrCore